Skip to main content

 Friendbot

 Friendbot is a bot that funds accounts with fake XLM on Testnet or Futurenet.
-You can request XLM from Friendbot using the Stellar Laboratory or with various SDKs.
+You can request XLM from Friendbot using the Stellar Lab or with various SDKs.
 Requests to Friendbot are rate limited, so use it wisely.
 Friendbot provides 10,000 fake XLM when funding a new account.

 If you are creating multiple accounts, you can fund your first account with Friendbot and then use that first account to fund your subsequent accounts using the Create Account operation.